JoeBarnett1224/GaiaToCSV/README.md

 ## Installation
 This project runs in Jupyter Notebook.
 To use Jupyter Notebook it is necessary to download and install [Anaconda](https://www.anaconda.com/download).
 Once installed Jupyter Notebook can be accessed through the Anaconda Navigator.

-In order to run the code, the following packages must be installed:
+To run the code, the following packages must be installed:
 - tkinter
 - astroquery
 - numpy